Strategies for Keeping Children Safe

 - NSW Police Help Line 131 444

 If you are being bullied it is important that you tell someone so they can help to stop the bullying.
 You should report it to Mum, Dad, Grandma, Grandad, Aunty, Uncle or anyone else that you trust.
-If someone at school is bullying you, you can also tell a teacher or school counsellor.
-If someone at football is bullying you, you can also tell your coach, manager, Member Protection Officer or a club committee person.
+If someone at school is bullying you, tell a teacher so they can help you.
+If someone at football is bullying you, you should also tell your mum, dad, coach, manager or another adult that you trust.

-For more information about Cyber bullying, what you can do and how to stop it visit these websites:
+For more information about Cyber bullying, what you can do about it visit these websites:

 - Cyber Bullying Safety Centre